Peace, Ecology, Social Justice, and Democracy

 Our local environment should not be polluted, and dirty.
 We have a duty to give ourselves and other living creatures a clean environment that provides fresh air, food, and water.
 Together as a community we must stop pollution, and enforce laws that keep our environment healthy.

 Hurricane Sandy is only the latest storm in a string of climate disasters that make it clear how unprepared we are for the changing world.
 Environmental wisdom is not just planting trees and buying organic cotton.
 It means realizing that our planet has limited resources and that we as a species must live within those limitations.
-A carbon tax would encourage industry and individuals to reduce their usage of those resources.

 Not only must we stop burning fossil fuels, we must invest in a power grid that responds dynamically to problems and reduces waste.
 We have built our towns and cities with the expectation of unlimited use.
 Mass transit is unheard of outside small urban zones, and in most places walkability is similarly a joke.
 This all must change, to reduce our impact, our dependence on cars, and change the real human isolation that results from working so far from where we live.